hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 #### GM System ON
 `F0 7E 7F 09 01 F7`

 Sets everything to default on all channels, except for MIDI Master Tuning.
+Does not reset LOCAL.
 Universal System Exclusive message.

 * Also resets the sound on all channels.
 * This affects the Reverb type and Chorus type to the "defaults" of (01)Hall1 and (---)Chorus